 Highlight your interpersonal skills

 As a result, employers seek individuals whose qualifications indicate they possess the people skills needed to give top-notch customer service.
 Craft your customer service resume in a way that tells the story (albeit on one page) of your excellent customer service career history.
-Keep in mind, throughout the resume-writing process, your strength for working with a variety of personalities and temperaments, and how as a customer service representative you possess a knack for working with both pleasant and unpleasant people and an ability for keeping your cool when dealing with challenging situations that come with the job.
+In preparing your resume, keep in mind your strengths for working with a variety of personalities and temperaments.
+Emphasize how, as a customer service representative, you possess a knack for working with both pleasant and unpleasant people, along with an ability for keeping your cool when dealing with challenging situations.

 So how do you convey these attributes on a resume?
 If you're in the market for a job as a customer service representative, you'll need to know how to prepare a resume that lets a hiring manager know you have what it takes and then some.
 Here are four tips for writing a winning customer service resume: